1. Complying with HMRC is a must-do – or you will face fines in the £000s and other associated costs

 Again, using a reputable outsourced payroll provider ensures your RTI requirements are met with every payroll run, with no additional input or oversight required.

-When it comes to compliance with HMRC, when you’re outsourcing your payroll you’re really outsourcing the stress and burden of ensuring you stay in HMRC’s good books.
+When it comes to compliance with HMRC, when you’re outsourcing payroll you’re really outsourcing the stress and burden of ensuring you stay in HMRC’s good books.

 2. Everybody does it (or nearly everybody anyway)